 "We expect ADIs to be able to use a range of learner centred techniques to support effective learning.
 Used appropriately, in-car video-recording can be an effective learning aid, e.g. to replay incidents to the learner so that they can analyse what happened for themselves."

 Adding, "we do not allow any driving tests to be filmed.
 This is to avoid putting extra pressure on candidates."

-We are currently offering driving instructors a special discount on any of our car cameras.
-Find out more about this special offer, or browse our full range of car cameras.
+We offer driving instructors a special discount on any of our car cameras.
+Find out more about this exclusive offer here, or browse our full range of car cameras.
 If you have any questions or thoughts, we'd love to hear them.
 You can comment below, call, email or tweet us!